Economy of Saudi Arabia: History

 In June 1993, Saudi Aramco absorbed the state marketing and refining company (SAMAREC), becoming the world's largest fully integrated oil company.
 Most Saudi oil is exported by tankers from oil terminals at Ras Tanura and Ju'aymah in the Persian Gulf.

-The remaining oil for export is transported via the east–west pipeline across the kingdom to the Red Sea port of Yanbu.
-A major new gas initiative was supposed to attract significant investments from the American and European oil companies to develop non-associated gas fields in three separate parts of Saudi Arabia.
-Following final technical agreements with concession awardees in December 2001, development was expected to begin in 2002.
+In the 1990s, Saudi Arabia experienced a significant contraction of oil revenues combined with a high rate of population growth.
+Per capita income fell from a high of $11,700 at the height of the oil boom in 1981 to $6,300 in 1998.
+Taking into account the impact of the real oil price changes on the kingdom's real gross domestic income, the real command-basis GDP was computed to be 330.381 billion 1999 USD in 2010.
+Increases in oil prices in the early 2000s helped boost per capita GDP to $17000 in 2007 dollars (about $7,400 adjusted for inflation), but have declined since oil price drop in mid-2014.

 However, beginning in late 1997, Saudi Arabia again faced the challenge of low oil prices.
 Because of a combination of factors—the East Asian economic crises, a warm winter in the West caused by El Niño, and an increase in non-OPEC oil production—demand for oil decreased and pulled oil prices down by more than one-third.

 Saudi Arabia was a key player in coordinating the successful 1999 campaign of OPEC and other oil-producing countries to raise the oil price to its highest level since the (Persian) Gulf War by managing petroleum supply and production.
 That same year, Saudi Arabia established the Supreme Economic Council to formulate and better coordinate economic development policies to accelerate institutional and industrial reforms.

 Saudi Arabia joined the World Trade Organization (WTO) in 2005 after many years of negotiations.